LearnPress/learnpress/README.md

 For help with premium add-ons, use our helpdesk.

 **Where can I ask for new features or suggest ideas or themes for LearnPress?**
-You can send us your ideas through form <a href="http://thimpress.com/learnpress-suggestion/" target="_blank">here.</a>here
+You can send us your ideas through form <a href="https://thimpress.com/contact-us/" target="_blank">here.</a>

 **Where can I report bugs or contribute to the project?**
-You can also report bugs on LearnPress Support Forum or LearnPress <a href="https://github.com/LearnPress/LearnPress/issues" target="_blank">Github Repository</a>.
+You can also report bugs on LearnPress Support Forum or LearnPress <a href="https://github.com/LearnPress/LearnPress/" target="_blank">Github Repository</a>.

 **Where can I find the REST API documentation?**
-We will provide documentation about LearnPress REST API really soon.
+You can find the REST API documentation <a href="https://docspress.thimpress.com/developer-learnpress/#sections-6" target="_blank">here</a>.

 **LearnPress is great, can I contribute to it?**
 Yes, you can and we appreciate it.
 Join in our <a href="https://github.com/LearnPress/LearnPress" target="_blank">Github Repository</a>.